ipfs-inactive/ipfs-postmsg-proxy/README.md

 ### Progress option

 Due to the buffering performed in the streaming APIs the progress option for `files.add` currently tracks progress of data buffered into memory, before it is sent to the IPFS node.

+### Pubsub unsubscribe

+The unsubscribe function is not synchronous as is in js-ipfs.
+Instead it returns a promise that you can use to run code after the unsubscribe has happened.